BenjaminBenitez-cmd/devout/README.md

 ```

 #### Requirements:
--Node JS: 12.19.0 and up
+- Node JS: 12.19.0 and up
--Docker(optional)
+- Docker(optional)
--Sendgrid, Cloudinary, Stripe account
+- Sendgrid, Cloudinary, Stripe account

 #### To get started you will need to sign up for the following accounts:

 1. SendGrid:
- 1. Create a send grid account and set up your email templates
+ - Create a send grid account and set up your email templates
- 2. Get your api key
+ - Get your api key

 2. Stripe:
- 1. Get your api-key
+ - Get your api-key
- 2. Get your publishing key
+ - Get your publishing key

 3. Cloudinary:
- 1. Get your api key
+ - Get your api key

 #### Setup your Postgres docker file
 ```